mdcryptonfts/farm-partner-contract/README.md

 8. `addreward` action

 This is the action where a user will submit the details for the reward token and the length of the reward period.
-More information about the action params and behavior can be found in `tokenstaking.entry.cpp`
+More information about the action params and behavior can be found in `partners.entry.cpp`

 This action will also create an inline action, which calls the `addreward` action on the `tf.waxdao` contract.